Are you ready to buy a house?

-Simple words like that get you thinking and ultimately allowing you to make some crazy decisions.
+Simple words like that get you thinking and ultimately allow you to make some crazy decisions.

-So before any of that madness happens, I want to educate you on the process and understanding of what really happens when you do commit to something like a house.
+So before any of that madness happens, I want to educate you on the process and understanding of what happens when you commit to something like a house.

 What “Buying” a House Means

-TV, parents, BFFs, coworkers, and every other person who thinks they know what is needed in YOUR life.
+TV, parents, BFFs, coworkers, and everyone who thinks they know what is needed in YOUR life.

-“Buying” a house is not a great thing but it isn’t a bad thing either.
+“Buying” a house is not a great thing, but it isn’t bad either.

-However, there are several things you MUST know before you even consider signing any kind of paperwork.
+However, there are several things you MUST know before you even consider signing any paperwork.